When art meets coffee, it creates Coffee Design:

 In 1998 the Lavazza Training Center Team was instructed to research a series of coffee based recipes for San Tommaso 10, the premises opened for Lavazza’s centenary in the company's historic headquarters, Luigi Lavazza's grocery store.
 The first menu includes tiramisu coffee, Torinese bicerin, mint coffee and various new alcoholic coffee-based drinks.

 In 2000, at the request of Lavazza, Fabbri 1905, the Italian leader in the production of syrups, researched and produced a special orange syrup which blends perfectly with coffee.
-Hazelnut, amaretto and chocolate flavors were also added to create an assortment of perfumes to enhance the aroma of coffee.
+Hazelnut, amaretto and chocolate flavours were also added to create an assortment of perfumes to enhance the aroma of coffee.

 Milk Texture is the original ingredient of many delicious recipes invented by the Lavazza Team.
 Obtained by emulsifying the proteins of skimmed milk at high speed, Milk Texture is light, low in calories, pleasing on the palate, and the perfect base for the I Piaceri del Caffè series of products.

-Èspesso was the first outcome of the Lavazza Team’s collaboration with Ferran Adrià, a champion of avant-garde haute cuisine. Èspesso is solid espresso, obtained by pouring gelatin and sugar into a coffee siphon.
+Èspesso was the first outcome of the Lavazza Team’s collaboration with Ferran Adrià, a champion of avant-garde haute cuisine. Èspesso is solid espresso, obtained by pouring gelatine and sugar into a coffee siphon.
 For Èspesso, the Spanish creator Toni Segarra came up with the idea of the upside down cup as a symbol of the first solid coffee in history, and designed the hollowed spoon, which has become a collector’s item.

-Cookie Cup was born of the partnership between designer Enrique Sardi, pastry chef Lello Parisi and Team Lavazza, as the cup/cookie designed to be eaten after enjoying the espresso coffee.
-The shortcrust pastry, thicker than traditional recipes, is molded and cooked in specially shaped Lavazza Segno cups.
+Cookie Cup was born of the partnership between designer Enrique Sardi, pastry chef Lello Parisi and Team Lavazza, as the cup/biscuit designed to be eaten after enjoying the espresso coffee.
+The shortcrust pastry, thicker than traditional recipes, is moulded and cooked in specially shaped Lavazza Segno cups.
 The cup’s interior is coated with special sugar icing to withstand the high temperature of espresso coffee while it is consumed.

 This recipe was inspired by the launch of the Lavazza 2004 “Planeta Espresso” Calendar by Thierry Le Gouès.
 Fragments of gourmet macaroons are used to decorate the authentic Italian espresso, so it looks like the cratered surface of a planet.